sandstede-lab/Equation-free-modeling/README.md

 **3) results** contains .csv files of results

 ## Generate traffic data
-Data used in the diffusion maps is created with genTrafficData.m, and saved in the /data directory.
+Data used in the diffusion maps is created with genTrafficData.m and saved in the /data directory.

 ## Compute a diffusion map
 Diffusoin maps for the traffic data are computed with and explored through createDiffMaps.m.